docker/docs/docker-hub/download-rate-limit.md

 ### I don't see any RateLimit headers

-If you do not see these headers, that means pulling that image would not count towards pull limits.
 This could be because the image or your IP is unlimited in partnership with a publisher, provider, or an open-source organization.
+Pulling that image won’t count toward pull limits if you don’t see these headers.
+However, users with a paid Docker subscription pulling more than 5000 times daily require a [Service Account](../docker-hub/service-accounts.md) subscription.

 ## I'm being limited to a lower rate even though I have a paid Docker subscription

 To take advantage of the higher limits included in a paid Docker subscription, you must [authenticate pulls](#how-do-i-authenticate-pull-requests) with your user account.

-A Pro, Team, or a Business tier does not increase limits on your images for other users.
+A Pro, Team, or a Business tier doesn't increase limits on your images for other users.
 See our [Open Source](https://www.docker.com/blog/expanded-support-for-open-source-software-projects/){: target="_blank" rel="noopener" class="_"}, [Publisher](https://www.docker.com/partners/programs){: target="_blank" rel="noopener" class="_"}, or [Large Organization](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"} offerings.

 ## How do I authenticate pull requests